 20 December 2017

-In what has been an eventful year for Catalonia, David Gazsi considers what developments the upcoming regional election will bring.
+In what has been an eventful year for Catalonia, David Gazsi (King's College London - QMUL) considers with Professor John London (QMUL) what developments the upcoming regional election will bring.

-Read the summary of the CER Inaugural Lecture ‘Negotiating Brexit’ given by Sir Jonathan Faull KCMG, which features observations from Professor Helen Drake (Loughborough) and Professor Tim Bale (QMUL).
+Read the summary written by David Gazsi (King's College London - QMUL) of the CER Inaugural Lecture ‘Negotiating Brexit’ given by Sir Jonathan Faull KCMG, which features observations from Professor Helen Drake (Loughborough) and Professor Tim Bale (QMUL).

 The German federal elections: What implications for Europe?